richan2014/git-github-remote/README.md

 git add
 git add -A // add all files
-git commit -m "message"          // adding one file git commit -a -m "add all files" // adding all files
+git commit -m "message"          // adding one file git commit -a -m "add all files" // adding all files which are already added before

 // create a new file into the new branch